 If you wish to completely remove this icon, the best way would be to uninstall KB3035583 from the Control Panel.
-This is recommended if you do not plan to upgrade to Windows 10 for the time being – or never ever!
+This is recommended if you do not plan to upgrade to Windows 10 for the time being – or never!

 These are the two methods I would recommend.
-If you plan to upgrade, simple hide the icon.
+If you plan to upgrade, simply hide the icon.
 If you do not, then uninstall the update.

 2] Modify the Registry.
 Open regedit and navigate to the following key: